-Project Drawdown is partnering with Penn State to hold the first international conference on Drawdown — Research to Action: The Science of Drawdown.
+Project Drawdown partnered with Penn State to hold the first international conference on Drawdown — Research to Action: The Science of Drawdown.

-Join leading scientific experts and researchers from around the world in a critical discussion about the most innovative and promising climate change solutions and upcoming research.
+Leading scientific experts and researchers from around the world discussed the most innovative and promising climate change solutions and upcoming research.

-This conference aims to connect international partners and research institutions.
-The three-day conference will focus on analysis and peer review of the portfolio of over 100 individual solutions, discuss synergies and interactions among sectors and evaluate implementation pathways including successful examples from around the world.
+This conference connected international partners and research institutions.
+The three-day conference focused on analysis and peer review of the portfolio of over 100 individual solutions, discussed synergies and interactions among sectors, and evaluated implementation pathways including successful examples from around the world.

 What is 'drawdown'?